Elsword: Background

 Players traverse the land of Elrios, defeating enemies and leveling-up to unlock new job classes and skills.
-As players explore the world, they travel to thirteen unique regions, each containing a "hub" town and around six dungeons.
+As players explore the world, they travel to eighteen unique regions, most containing a "hub" town and around six dungeons.
 In towns, players can receive quests from NPCs, purchase items, and interact with other players.
-Dungeons are instanced, usually offering co-op play for up to four players at a time.
+Dungeons are instanced, usually offering co-op play for up to four players in general dungeons, six players in raids, and eight players split into two parties of four in the new striker raids.
 Some dungeons feature branching paths, light puzzle-solving, and interactive elements such as collapsing buildings.
 The game also features a number of special dungeons.
 Presently, there is a total of 91 different levels.